 Undoubtedly one of the biggest influences on the gaming world was Metal Gear Solid.
 In this latest instalment we don’t actually see much that is new; Subsistence is a collection of parts that fans of MGS will love.

 Firstly, this is essentially a Special Edition of MGS3: Snake Eater.
 If you haven’t got it and you want it, then try to get your hands on this version.
 The first disc is a complete version of the game, with reworked 3D camera, allowing you more control over how you see the action.
-If you haven’t heard about the game, it is (reviewed here on Pocket-lint.
+If you haven’t heard about the game.
 The new camera changes the expereince somewhat, and diehard fans might consider playing the whole thing again, just for this.
 Of course, now there is also connectivity with Metal Gear Acid 2 on PSP.